F.lux: Functionality

 On installation, the user can choose a location based on geographic coordinates, a ZIP code, or the name of a location.
 The program then automatically calibrates the device display's color temperature to account for time of day, based on sunrise and sunset at the chosen location.
 At sunset, it will gradually change the color temperature to a warmer color and restore the original color at sunrise.

 f.lux offers a variety of color profiles and pre-defined temperature values, modifying program behaviour for specific programs or activities; including a mode for film watching, decreasing red tinge (for 2.5 hours), and a darkroom mode that does not affect night-adapted vision.
 Times can be inverted on f.lux for PC to provide warm lighting during the daytime (for people who work at night).
 The program can control Philips Hue LED lighting, so that the color temperature of house lights follows f.lux's settings.

 Platforms

-The program is available for Microsoft Windows, macOS and Linux (except for Ubuntu 18.04 LTS).
+The program is available for Microsoft Windows, macOS and Linux.
 It is also available for Apple iOS devices, although it requires the device to be jailbroken.
 Apple has not allowed the application in its App Store due to its use of restricted developer tools.
 The developer briefly hosted an Xcode project on GitHub, allowing iOS 9 users to sideload the application onto their devices, but retracted it at the request of Apple.
 Following Apple's announcement of a similar function, called Night Shift, in iOS 9.3, the developer called upon Apple to provide developer tools and to allow their application into the App Store.
 A preview version for Google's Android system is available.